EwanBorgPad/spark/docs/oauth/twitter.md

-TODO @twitter: draw a diagram of how this works, particularly because we're using our own backend TODO @twitter: setup a staging + production account (currently it's on my personal acc)
+TODO @twitter: draw a diagram of how this works, particularly because we're using our own backend TODO @twitter: setup a staging + production account (currently it's on my personal acc) TODO @twitter: if we ultimately go with all-backend impl, remove tokens and TwitterContext from the frontend app